The Ultimate Gitleaks Guide

 Keeping Gitleaks Updated

-• For Binary Installations: Periodically run the installation script to get the latest version.
+• For Binary Installations: Periodically re-run the installation script to get the latest version.

 • For Homebrew: Run brew upgrade gitleaks.